Sk3llington/Purple-Teaming/README.md

 ![error_vs_success_transac](https://github.com/Sk3llington/Purple-Teaming/blob/main/images/brute_force_attack_error_vs_successful_transac.png)

-I can see that the port scan I performed using `nmap` was logged which shows that the interaction between the attacker and the target machines occured on Sep 15, 2021 @ 02:55:00.
+I can see the high volumes of login attempts, with a high volume of `401` response code indicating unauthenticated users failing to login, which shows that the interaction between the attacker and the target machines occured on Sep 15, 2021 @ 02:55:00.

-- What responses did the victim send back?

 Since I know when the interaction between my attacking machine and the target machine occured, I set the date and time to Sep 15, 2021 @ 02:55:00 and refresh my "HTTP Status Codes For The Top Queries" dashboard.
 Next, I looked at the top responses that the target machine sent back from my dashboard.
 The codes returned are `401`, `301`, `200`, `403`, `204`.